giodc/webba/UPDATE_SYSTEM.md

-# Webbadeploy Update System
+# WharfTales Update System

 ## Overview

-Webbadeploy includes a built-in Git-based update system that allows you to easily update your installation from your Git repository.
+WharfTales includes a built-in Git-based update system that allows you to easily update your installation from your Git repository.

 ## Features